jupyterlab/frontends-team-compass/rfc/development-cycle.md

 The last two mean you have to totally finish release before you start on the next one.
 For example, it would be illegal to have releases in this order: `1.2.0a0`, `1.3.0a0`, `1.2.0`, then `1.3.0`.

-## Branches
+## Strategy

-Given these assumptions, we can create a consistent strategy aligning branches to different releases:
+Based on these assumption we can create a consistant branching strategy.

+### Branches

+Each branch should be aligned to different releases:

 1. Patch: `{x}.{y}.x` branches.
 2. Minor: `{x}.x.0` branches.
 After final release `{x}.{y}.0` create new patch `{x}.{y}.x` branch.